marksherriff/uvacs-advising/advising.md

 ## Advising

-Every BACS and BSCS major is assigned an advisor in the CS department.
+Every BACS and BSCS major is assigned a faculty advisor in the CS department.
 You can find their name when you log into SIS.
-This person is a good resource for CS matters but not for other things.
-Your CS advisor is a great person to talk to about CS and computing issues.
-Course selection, career plans, getting into research, etc.
+This person is a good resource for CS matters but not for everything.
+Your CS advisor is a great person to talk to about CS and computing issues, including career plans, getting into research, sub-areas of computing, etc.  Other people and sources for getting information are described on this page and also on the "Spring 2024" page linked in the next paragraph.

-Before course registration, an advisor hold is placed on your account.
-You must meet with your advisor who will release the hold.
-Normally, advisors contact their advisees to explain how they'll do this.
+__Advising for Fall 2024 registration:__ The CS department is using a new process for advising BACS and BSCS majors before course registration for Fall 2024 begins on April 8.
+In the past, every student was required to see their faculty advisor to get their registration hold released.
+But this semester things are different, so please read the info about [Advising for CS Majors during Spring 2024]({{ baseurl }}/advising-s24.html)

+Before course registration, __some__ CS majors (but not all) will have an advising hold that will prevent them from registering until it is removed.
+See the page link above for how this might or might not affect you when registering for next term's courses.

+You can find when your faculty advisor will be available on this page: [page coming soon!]({{ baseurl }}/not-ready-yet.html)

-__What do I do if I don't hear from my advisor?__  If you haven't heard anything from your advisor after several attempts, please email [cs-office@virginia.edu](mailto:cs-office@virginia.edu).
+__What do I do if I have a hold I don't hear from my advisor?__  If you haven't heard anything from your advisor after several attempts to contact them, please email [cs-office@virginia.edu](mailto:cs-office@virginia.edu).

 ## Help with Tracking Degree Progress